-(8) Where any person possesses permanent residence granted under any law that has been repealed, the Caymanian Status and Permanent Residency Board shall have the power to vary or amend the terms of the grant to add or remove dependants; but a dependant so removed shall have the right to apply to the Board for the grant of a Residency and Employment Rights Certificate in his own right.

-(9) The spouse of a permanent resident may apply to the Board for a Residency and Employment Rights Certificate, which if granted, will be subject to the same conditions as specified in subsection (6).

-(10) Upon the death of the holder of a Residency and Employment Rights Certificate or upon the dissolution of the marriage, the right of the surviving spouse to reside in the Islands may be revoked at the discretion of the Board but the said surviving spouse may, within a period of three months of any revocation, apply for the grant of a Residency and Employment Rights Certificate upon satisfying the requirements of this section.

-(11) Where an application for a Residency and Employment Rights Certificate has been made within the said period of three months from the date of any revocation, the applicant's right to reside in the Islands shall continue upon the same terms and conditions until the Board determines the application.

-(12) The right of a dependant child to reside in the Islands as a dependant shall cease upon completion of his full-time tertiary education or when he reaches the age of twenty-four years, whichever happens earlier.

-(13) A person who enjoys the status of permanent resident granted prior to 1st January, 2004, may apply to the Board for a variation of that status to enable him to acquire the rights outlined in subsection (6), and in the absence of exceptional circumstances the Board shall approve the application.

-(14) Where a person who was a worker leaves the Islands pursuant to section 52 and returns at anytime thereafter for any purpose and period of time other than as the holder of a work permit or as an employee of the Government of the Islands or of the Government of the United Kingdom in the Islands, the residence of that person in the Islands during such period shall be deemed not to be legal and ordinary residence for the purposes of sections 29 and 30.
+- (8) Where any person possesses permanent residence granted under any law that has been repealed, the Caymanian Status and Permanent Residency Board shall have the power to vary or amend the terms of the grant to add or remove dependants; but a dependant so removed shall have the right to apply to the Board for the grant of a Residency and Employment Rights Certificate in his own right. - (9) The spouse of a permanent resident may apply to the Board for a Residency and Employment Rights Certificate, which if granted, will be subject to the same conditions as specified in subsection (6). - (10) Upon the death of the holder of a Residency and Employment Rights Certificate or upon the dissolution of the marriage, the right of the surviving spouse to reside in the Islands may be revoked at the discretion of the Board but the said surviving spouse may, within a period of three months of any revocation, apply for the grant of a Residency and Employment Rights Certificate upon satisfying the requirements of this section. - (11) Where an application for a Residency and Employment Rights Certificate has been made within the said period of three months from the date of any revocation, the applicant's right to reside in the Islands shall continue upon the same terms and conditions until the Board determines the application. - (12) The right of a dependant child to reside in the Islands as a dependant shall cease upon completion of his full-time tertiary education or when he reaches the age of twenty-four years, whichever happens earlier. - (13) A person who enjoys the status of permanent resident granted prior to 1st January, 2004, may apply to the Board for a variation of that status to enable him to acquire the rights outlined in subsection (6), and in the absence of exceptional circumstances the Board shall approve the application. - (14) Where a person who was a worker leaves the Islands pursuant to section 52 and returns at anytime thereafter for any purpose and period of time other than as the holder of a work permit or as an employee of the Government of the Islands or of the Government of the United Kingdom in the Islands, the residence of that person in the Islands during such period shall be deemed not to be legal and ordinary residence for the purposes of sections 29 and 30. - 31.
+(1) The spouse of a Caymanian may apply to the Chief Immigration Officer and thereafter to the Caymanian Status and Permanent Residency Board for permission to reside in the Islands and if such application is successful the Chief Immigration Officer or the Board, as the case may be, shall grant to the applicant a Residency and Employment Rights Certificate for a period of six

-31. (1) The spouse of a Caymanian may apply to the Chief Immigration Officer and thereafter to the Caymanian Status and Permanent Residency Board for permission to reside in the Islands and if such application is successful the Chief Immigration Officer or the Board, as the case may be, shall grant to the applicant a Residency and Employment Rights Certificate for a period of six months or seven years, respectively; and a Residency and Employment Rights Certificate-
+Residency and Employment Rights Certificate for spouse of a Caymanian months or seven years, respectively; and a Residency and Employment Rights Certificate-

-- (a) when granted by the Board, shall be renewable at the discretion of the Board; and - (b) when granted by the Chief Immigration Officer, shall not be renewable.

-(2) The application shall be accompanied by evidence as to the stability of the marriage and a statement as to the number of dependants, if any, of the spouse.

-(3) The Chief Immigration Officer or the Board shall take into account the following, namely that-

-- (a) the spouse of the applicant is Caymanian; - (b) the marriage is not a marriage of convenience; - (c) the applicant is of good character; - (d) the applicant is in good health as evidenced by a recent medical certificate; - (e) the marriage is stable; and - (f) the applicant and his spouse have sufficient financial means to support himself and his dependants listed on the application as accompanying him.

-(4) A person to whom a Residency and Employment Rights Certificate is granted under this section shall, as long as the marriage remains stable, be entitled-

-Residency and Employment Rights Certificate for spouse of a Caymanian